-Retinopathy of prematurity (ROP) is a potentially blinding disease caused by abnormal development of retina blood vessels in premature infants.
+Retinopathy of prematurity (ROP) is a potentially blinding disease caused by abnormal development of retinal blood vessels in premature infants.
 The retina is the inner layer of the eye that receives light and turns it into visual messages that are sent to the brain.
 When a baby is born prematurely, the retinal blood vessels can grow abnormally.
 Most ROP resolves without causing damage to the retina.
-When ROP is severe, it can cause the retina to pull away or detach from the wall of the eye and possibly cause blindness Babies 1250 grams or less and are born before 31 weeks gestation are at highest risk.
+When ROP is severe, it can cause the retina to pull away or detach from the wall of the eye and possibly cause blindness.
+Babies 1250 grams or less and are born before 31 weeks gestation are at highest risk.

 There are approximately 3.9 million infants born in the U.S. each year.
 About 14,000 are affected by ROP and 90% of those affected have only mild disease.
 About 1,100- 1,500 develop disease severe enough to require medical treatment and 400-600 infants each year in the U.S. become legally blind from ROP.

 Birth weight and gestational age are the most important risk factors for development of severe ROP.
 Other factors that are associated with the presence of ROP include anemia, poor weight gain, blood transfusion, respiratory distress, breathing difficulties and the overall health of the infant.
 There is active research into the correlation of levels of growth factors in the blood and ROP.
 Close monitoring has decreased the impact of oxygen use as a risk factor for development of ROP.
 Light levels do not affect severity of ROP.